Objective

 Create Okta groups for Contrast users

-1) Within Okta: Under Users --> Groups.
+1) Within Okta: Under Users -> Groups.
 Select Add Group

-2) Create three groups with the following names.
+2) Create groups with the following names.

 name | description |